1 Part Course |

 • Managing inter-generational control

-• Dealing with family disputes
+• Dealing with family members and disputes

 • Protecting founders while planning succession